Sapovirus: Symptoms

 After an incubation period of 1–4 days, signs of illness start to arise.
 Symptoms of sapovirus are very similar to those of norovirus.
 The most common symptoms are vomiting and diarrhea.
 However, additional symptoms may occur, including chills, nausea, headache, abdominal cramps, myalgia, and fever though it is very rare.
 While patients frequently start to show symptoms after the 1–4 day incubation period, there have been cases in which an individual is asymptomatic.
 Although the individual does not show symptoms, they are still capable of spreading the virus through the general mode of transmission, which is the oral-fecal route.

 Prevention

 General sanitary hygiene is the most important method of preventing sapovirus.
 This can be done by thoroughly washing hands after using the restroom and before eating/preparing food.
-Contaminated surfaces should be cleaned with disinfectant and or solutions containing bleach.
+Alcohol-based hand sanitizer is ineffective against sapovirus.
+Contaminated surfaces should be cleaned with disinfectant or solutions containing bleach.
 Other preventative measures include avoiding contact and sharing drinks/food with infected individuals.